 First, know that in today’s unprecedented time, there is no right or wrong way to feel.
 Eating a healthy, balanced meal 100% of the time is not feasible for every family, and especially during a time like this, comfort foods are sometimes what we need to feel better.
 And that’s totally okay!

-There’s no magic food that can keep illness at bay, but there are plenty that can help boost our immune systems and help fight off infection.
-We’re exploring a few budget-friendly options below, along with other important tips to keep ourselves and our immune systems healthy.
+There’s no magic food that can keep illness at bay, but there are plenty immunity boosting foods available that can also help fight off infection.
+We’re exploring a few budget-friendly immunity boosting foods below, along with other important tips to keep ourselves and our immune systems healthy.

 Which foods can help boost our immunity?